bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 * **Time-Bin Encoding:**  Requires precise control of the timing of photons.
 This could involve using optical delay lines or other time-manipulation techniques.

-For PhotoniX, the specific encoding scheme would need to be chosen based on the desired quantum operations and the overall system architecture.
+For Qubitron, the specific encoding scheme would need to be chosen based on the desired quantum operations and the overall system architecture.

 **4. Loss Management:**